Chicken Broth Recipe

 • Once done, using a colander, strain out the vegetables and chicken pieces in a bowl or some other utensil.

-• The chicken broth can be given to your baby right after it has been cooked or stored in the refrigerator for using it later.
+• The chicken broth can be given to your baby right after it has been cooked or stored in the refrigerator for later use.

 Recipe Tips

 • Raw meat may have bacteria.
-Therefore, remember to wash your hands before and after handling or touching raw meat.
+Therefore, wash your hands before and after handling or touching raw meat.

-• Before giving it to your baby, remember to bring the broth to room temperature so as not to scald or burn her tongue and mouth.
+• Before giving it to your baby, bring the broth to room temperature so as not to scald or burn her tongue and mouth.

 • To store the broth, cool it.
-Then transfer it to a container, put a lid, and refrigerate it.
+Then, transfer it to a container, put a lid on it, and refrigerate it.

-• Use the broth within two-three days after it has been stored in the refrigerator.
+• Use the broth within two to three days after storing it in the refrigerator.

-• In case, you want to keep the broth for a longer duration, you may deep freeze it for about three months.
+• If you want to keep the broth longer, you may deep freeze it for about three months.

 • Add salt to the broth just before giving it to your baby.